 - Traditional Giver

-Out of all the MBTI types, ESFJs especially have a knack for being popular.
+Out of all the 16 personality types, ESFJs especially have a knack for being popular.
 They tend to make friends quickly because of their outgoing personalities, and usually have expansive social circles.
 Since they can claim the spotlight with little effort, it’s not surprising that The Consul personality type is well-represented among celebrities and famous leaders.
 Their natural charm combined with their strong work ethic can help them stand out in the field of their choice.

 Similar to real life, the ESFJ type also shows up quite often in fiction too.
 Whether in TV shows, movies, anime, or books, there are numerous examples of ESFJs, particularly as protagonists.
 One reason for this is their vibrant and emotionally expressive personality, which translates well on-screen.